Collectible card game: The CCG renaissance continues (2006–present)

 A rise in tie-in collectible card games continued with the introduction of the My Little Pony Collectible Card Game.
 It was licensed to Enterplay LLC by Hasbro and published on 13 December 2013.
 The collectible cards, according to president Dean Irwin, proved to be moderately successful, so Enterplay reprinted the premiere release set mid-February 2014.
 Other tie-in games released included the Final Fantasy Trading Card Game and Star Wars: Destiny; which had collectible cards and dice which after a 3-year run ended production in early 2020.
 Force of Will was released in 2012 in Japan and in 2013 in English, but as an original intellectual property.

 One of the longest running CCGs, Legend of the Five Rings, released its final set Evil Portents for free in 2015.
 After a 20-year run, the brand was sold to Fantasy Flight Games and released as an LCG.

 In March 2018, it was announced that PlayFusion and Games Workshop would team up to create a new Warhammer trading card game.

+Forbes reported that the global Trading Card Game market size in 2022 was valued at $2.99 billion and it is expected to reach $4.2 billion by 2028.